Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI

-That leads to our central research question: \textbf{Do different design modalities affect human decision-making behavior and their ability to make optimal selections when presented with AI-generated design solutions?} So far, there is insufficient evidence in the design and AI research community to answer this question or to explicitly and systematically examine the impact of design modalities on design decision-making.
-We hypothesize that different design modalities can affect engineers' decision-making.
-We also hypothesize that using a design visualization (geometric representations of physical products) as a representation modality can negatively impact engineers' ability to identify optimal and novel design solutions.
+That leads to our central research question: \textbf{Do different design modalities affect human decision-making behavior and their ability to make optimal selections when presented with AI-generated design solutions?} So far, there is insufficient evidence in the design and AI research community to answer this question or to explicitly and systematically examine the impact of design modalities on engineering design decision-making.
+We hypothesize that (1) different design modalities can affect engineers' decision-making, and (2) using a design visualization (geometric representations of physical products) as a representation modality can limit engineers' ability to identify optimal and novel design solutions.